-Incapacitation Occurs when an individual lacks the ability to knowingly choose to participate in sexual activity.
-Incapacitation may be caused by a lack of consciousness or being asleep, being involuntarily restrained, or if an individual otherwise cannot consent.
+Occurs when an individual lacks the ability to knowingly choose to participate in sexual activity.
+Incapacitation may be Incapacitation caused by a lack of consciousness or being asleep, being involuntarily restrained, or if an individual otherwise cannot consent.
 Depending on the degree of intoxication, someone who is under the influence of alcohol, drugs, or other intoxicants may be incapacitated and therefore unable to consent.
-Intimidation Implied threats that reasonably cause another to fear for his/her safety or well-being.
-No Contact Order A directive prohibiting contact between or among designated individuals through any means, direct or indirect, including personal contact, email, telephone, text message, social media, or by means of a third party.
-Privacy May be offered by an individual when such individual is unable to offer Confidentiality under the law but shall still not disclose information learned from a reporting individual or Bystander to a crime or incident more than necessary to comply with applicable laws, including informing appropriate University employees.
-Reporting Individual Encompasses the terms victim, survivor, Complainant, claimant, witness with victim status, or any other term used by the University to reference an individual who brings forth a report of a violation of this Policy.
+Implied threats that reasonably cause another to fear for his/her safety or well-being.
+Intimidation No Contact A directive prohibiting contact between or among designated individuals through any means, direct or indirect, including personal contact, email, telephone, text message, social media, or by means of a third party.
+Order to comply with applicable laws, including informing appropriate University employees.

+May be offered by an individual when such individual is unable to offer Confidentiality under the law but shall still Privacy not disclose information learned from a reporting individual or Bystander to a crime or incident more than necessary

+Encompasses the terms victim, survivor, Complainant, claimant, witness with victim status, or any other term used Reporting Individual by the University to reference an individual who brings forth a report of a violation of this Policy.

 Respondent The individual alleged to have committed acts constituting sexual misconduct, regardless of whether such individual has entered into the University's conduct process for responding to complaints of sexual misconduct described herein.

-Responsible Employee Term A Responsible Employee is a University employee who has the authority to redress sexual misconduct, who has a duty to report incidents of sexual misconduct, or who a student could reasonably believe has this authority or duty.
+A Responsible Employee is a University employee who has the authority to redress sexual misconduct, who has a duty to report incidents of sexual misconduct, or who a student could reasonably believe has this authority or duty.
 This definition encompasses virtually every University employee, including all faculty, staff, and administrators.
 A Responsible Employee must report all relevant details about the learned incident to the Title IX Coordinator.
-Definition Retaliation Taking any adverse action or attempting to take adverse action against a person for making a good faith report of sexual misconduct or participating in any proceeding under this Policy.
-Retaliation includes intimidating, threatening, coercing, or in any way discriminating against an individual because of the individual's complaint of sexual misconduct or participation in an investigation or proceeding related to alleged sexual misconduct.